Fern1ck/SSBT/README.md

 # SSBT
-Super Simple Backup Tool is a CLI based script that automates backups every few minutes.
+Super Simple Backup Tool is a CLI based script that helps you make automated local backups every few minutes.